Vanova/mfom_dcase16_task4/README.md

 License
 =======

-This software is released under the terms of the [MIT License].
+This software is released under the terms of the [MIT License](./LICENSE).